Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Introduction

-A motivation for studying RCPLD for the nonsmooth disjunctive system (\ref{feasibility}) is to provide a constraint qualification for certain disjunctive programs which may not satisfy the standard constraint qualifications such as the no nonzero abnormal multiplier constraint qualification (NNAMCQ).
-One of such applications is the bilevel programming problem; see Xu and Ye \cite{xy2}, where it is shown that RCPLD is possible to hold for the bilevel program.
-Recently, there are a few point-based constraint qualifications, which are weaker than NNAMCQ and not difficult to be verified, have been introduced; see e.g., the directional version of NNAMCQ called the first order sufficient condition for metric regularity (see e.g., Liang and Ye \cite[Definition 3.9]{ly} for the definition), quasinormality and the directional quasinormality (Bai et al. \cite{byz} and Benko et al. \cite{bch}).
-However, RCPLD provides a distinctive constraint qualification since it is not related to these constraint qualifications.
-Moreover some constraint qualifications which are weaker than NNAMCQ, such as the first order sufficient condition for metric regularity, fail to hold at any feasible point of the bilevel programming problems while it is possible for RCPLD to hold; see Bai and Ye \cite[Proposition 5.1]{by}.
-Another motivation to study RCPLD for the disjunctive program is to derive some RCPLD-type conditions for the error bound property.
-Although RCPLD is a sufficient condition for the error bound property for a smooth nonlinear program, there is no proof that it is still a sufficient condition when a non-subdifferentially regular abstract set is included in the program.
-In particular, since a disjunctive set is not Clarke regular when it is the union of more than one polyhedral convex sets, RCPLD for the disjunctive program may not imply the error bound property.
-Although we do not have a proof for this conjecture, we notice that for MPEC, which is a special case of the disjunctive program, all RCPLD-type {constraint qualifications} in the literature require extra conditions on top of RCPLD; see e.g., Guo et al. \cite[Theorem 5.1]{gzl} and Chieu and Lee \cite[Theorem 3.2]{cl14}.
+A motivation for studying RCPLD for disjunctive system (\ref{feasibility}) with nonsmooth problem data is to provide a constraint qualification for certain MPDCs which may not satisfy the usual constraint qualifications such as the no nonzero abnormal multiplier constraint qualification (NNAMCQ) (see e.g., \cite{byz}), which is also referred to the Mordukhovich criterion \cite{m1} and is equivalent to MFCQ in the case of nonlinear programming.
+One of such applications is the bilevel programming problem for which it is well-known that NNAMCQ/MFCQ never hold and hence it is important to find other constraint qualifications for it.
+Recently, a few point-based constraint qualifications, which are weaker than NNAMCQ have been introduced; see e.g., the first order sufficient condition for metric subregularity (FOSCMS) (see e.g., \cite[Theorem 4.3]{g13}), quasinormality and the directional quasinormality (\cite{byz,bch}).
+However it was shown that even FOSCMS fails to hold \cite[Proposition 5.1]{by} while it is possible for RCPLD to hold \cite{xy2} for the bilevel programming problems.
+Another motivation to study RCPLD for the disjunctive program is to derive some RCPLD-type conditions for local error bound.
+Although RCPLD leads to the existence of a local error bound for a smooth nonlinear program, there is no proof that it is still a sufficient condition when a non-subdifferentially regular abstract set is included in the program.
+In particular, since a disjunctive set is in general not Clarke regular, RCPLD for the disjunctive program may not imply the existence of a local error bound.
+Although we do not have a proof for this conjecture, we notice that for MPEC, all RCPLD-type {constraint qualifications} in the literature require extra conditions on top of RCPLD; see e.g., \cite[Theorem 5.1]{gzl} and \cite[Theorem 3.2]{cl14}.